Votto, Aquino go back-to-back as Reds edge Mets 4-3

 Brad Brach and Heath Hembree bridged the gap to Amir Garrett, who got Jeff McNeil to pop up with a runner on for his seventh save.
 Garrett pointed for a second at the Mets’ dugout before celebrating with his teammates.

+“It was important that we get a win like that,” Garrett said.
+“We were going through a rough patch.
+It was a good team win.
+It feels awesome to get a win like that.
+My teammates are awesome.”

-Stephen Nogosek (0-1), called on in the second inning for emergency relief after Stock left while warming up due to a right hamstring injury, allowed three hits and two runs with five strikeouts in a career-high three innings.
+Stephen Nogosek (0-1), called on in the second inning for emergency relief after Stock left while warming up due to right hamstring tightness, allowed three hits and two runs with five strikeouts in a career-high three innings.
 The right-hander was promoted from Triple-A Syracuse on Monday and made his first major league appearance since 2019.

+“It’s one of those funky situations,” Nogosek said.
+“You can’t prepare for it.
+I knew I was the long guy today, so when I saw the trainer go out there, I tried to stretch and get it going.
+I tried to get hot.
+It was nice to not be able to think – just get out and pitch in my first outing of the year.”

 Stock was recalled before the game from Syracuse to make his second 2021 start.